Fungal nail infection

 Tests and Exams

-Your health care provider will look at your nails to determine if you have a fungal infection.
+Your health care provider will look at your nails to find out if you have a fungal infection.

 The diagnosis can be confirmed by looking at scrapings from the nail under a microscope.
 This can help determine the type of fungus.
 Samples can also be sent to a lab for a culture.
 (Results may take up to 3 weeks.)